learn-co-students/js-jquery-modify-html-readme-bootcamp-prep-000/README.md

 </script>
 ```

 Between these tags is where we want to write our inline jQuery.
-The script tags need to be at the bottom of the page because the code we're going to write it dependent on the `p` tag being already loaded in the browser.
+The script tags need to be at the bottom of the page because the code we're going to write is dependent on the `p` tag being already loaded in the browser.
 Our jQuery will error if there isn't a `p` tag to add text to.

 And now, in between the script tags, add the following code: